-I can’t help smiling when I see legacy BI/Planning application vendors -that were not so long ago laughing away Power BI– coming out with their own “Power BI Integrations” after Microsoft has turned around the industry.
-These are more often than not nothing but “a marketing spiel” to build on Power BI’s awareness and of very limited use in real life application scenarios.
+I can’t help smiling when I see legacy BI/Planning application vendors -that were not so long ago laughing away Power BI– coming out with their own “Power BI Integration” after Microsoft has turned around the industry.
+These are more often than not nothing but “a marketing spiel” to build on Power BI’s awareness and of very limited use in real-life application scenarios.

-Typically, it involves a visual that renders one of their web application pages within Power BI (or worse just using the Power BI look and feel in their own app and a link to a totally separate Power BI instance), respectively moving data around from their proprietary data stores (that typically require expensive licensing) to one that Power BI can work with.
+Typically, it involves a visual that renders one of their web application pages within Power BI (or worse just using the Power BI look and feel in their own app without any useful Power BI integration), respectively moving data around from their proprietary data stores (that typically require expensive licensing) to one that Power BI can work with.

-One shortcoming of these “web page report integrations” is, that they are not at all making use of the unique features and purpose of Power BI e.g. in- and out bound filters that filter other content in the report.
-Rendering a web page with no connection to other Power BI elements is of little value when insights through displaying cross dependencies are not available.
+One shortcoming of these “web page report integrations” is, that they are not at all making use of the unique features and purpose of Power BI e.g. in- and out-bound application of a selection that filters other content in the report.
+Rendering a web page with no connection to other Power BI elements is of little value when insights through displaying cross-dependencies are not available.

 The final aspect is authentication: the legacy BI applications typically use their own authentication mechanisms that don’t integrate with Power BI’s.

-In summary, we recommend asking the following questions to assess if an integration with Power BI is efficient and of practical use or a just a bottle of snake oil:
+In summary, we recommend asking the following questions to assess if integration with Power BI is efficient and of practical use or just a bottle of snake oil.

-3. Does the integration support one of Power BI’s standard authentication methods enabling Single Sign On (SSO), respectively another mechanism that avoids users having to login again on every instance where the “integrated report” is used respectively after every data refresh in Power BI.
+- Does the integration support one of Power BI’s standard authentication methods enabling Single Sign On (SSO), respectively another mechanism that avoids users having to log in again on every instance where the “integrated report” is used respectively after every data refresh in Power BI?

-For any questions, comparisons and a demonstration of the only comprehensive Financial Planning & Analytics platform that seamlessly integrates with Power BI and supports all features please contact our friendly live chat team.
+For any questions, comparisons and a demonstration of the only comprehensive Financial Planning & Analytics platform that seamlessly integrates with Power BI and supports all features -at typically a fraction of the total cost of ownership of legacy vendors- please contact our friendly live chat team.